 - Your building has more than five bedrooms

 - Your short-term rental accommodation has more than 11 occupants

 Your building or short-term rental accommodation may be exempt from this requirement.
-Phone our Building and Development Services Centre at 604-873-7611 to check.
+Contact the Development and Building Services Centre to check.

 To install a fire alarm system, you need a building permit and electrical permit.

 Smoke alarms are separate from fire alarm systems.
 Smoke alarms alert everyone in a suite about a fire emergency.
 You need an interconnected smoke alarm in each dwelling unit.

 Fire separation is the walls, floors, and ceilings that:

 - Block fire from spreading in a building

 - Keep a building stable during a fire for a time